ymzuiku/TinyGoAPIDoc/README.md

 # TinyGoAPIDoc
 ![](./golangDoc.png)

-# Add APIDoc.go in your project
+# Add TinyDoc.go in your project
 > Install

 # One line use